 1. Physical Boundary Mowers

 Physical boundary mowers rely on invisible wires for navigation that you must install before use.
-You can customise the area you want your mower to cut and help it avoid obstacles and designated areas, like gardens and flowers.
+You can customize the area you want your mower to cut and help it avoid obstacles and designated areas, like gardens and flowers.

 The perimeter boundary is typically a thin strand of wire encased in a PVC sheath.
 It starts and ends at the mower charging station.
 You can wrap it in your desired configuration to cover your entire lawn.